Tang-Li-Jen/TripAdvisor_crawler/README.md

 ## Preparation
 1. Python2
 2. Use Chromedriver or PhantomJS
-3. Set your target_url, start/end date in url_parser.py
+3. Set your target_url, check in/out date in url_parser.py
+**Note: you can only choose current and next month for check in/out date**
-4. Turn off debug mode in content_parser.py
+5. Turn off debug mode in content_parser.py

 ## Change
 1. 2019/06: Added start/end date selector, property type selector, scraped main source and price.